 \section{conclusion}

-A novel approach is presented to integrate prior knowledge and open-loop learning with closed-loop learning for safe control design of linear systems.
-Assuming that the disturbance belongs to a zonotope and without accounting for prior knowledge, we show that the set of the closed-loop representation of systems can be characterized by a matrix zonotope.
-We then show how to add prior knowledge and indirect learning into this closed-loop representation.
-An equality constraint is added by incorporating prior knowledge to limit the set of closed-loop systems to those that can be explained by prior knowledge, therefore reducing its conservatism.
+A novel approach integrates prior knowledge and open-loop learning with closed-loop learning for safe control design of linear systems.
+A data-based closed-loop characterization is presented, and conformal equality constraints are imposed to limit the set of closed-loop systems to those that can be explained by data and prior knowledge.
 The prior knowledge itself is refined by learning a zonotope-based set membership identification.
-The set-membership identification can leverage different data samples than the closed-loop set-based representation, allowing both transfer learning and adaptation to online data.
-We then leveraged a set inclusion approach to impose constrained zonotope safety.
-Future work will extend these results to the safe control of nonlinear systems.
+We then leveraged the $\lambda$-contractivity to impose constrained zonotope safety.
+Future work will extend these results to nonlinear systems using polynomial zonotopes.